corda/token-sdk/README.md

         maven { url 'https://ci-artifactory.corda.r3cev.com/artifactory/corda-lib-dev' }
     }

-Now, you can add the tokens SDK dependencies to the `dependencies` block in each module of your CorDapp.
+Now, you can add the `token-sdk` dependencies to the `dependencies` block in each module of your CorDapp.
 For contract modules add:

     cordaCompile "$tokens_release_group:tokens-contracts:$tokens_release_version"